 Registration

-Registration for the 2023 summer session opens at 8:00 AM on Thursday, March 23, and closes in mid-May.
+Registration for the 2024 summer session will open March 21 and close in mid-May.
 Late registration may include a fee.
 All Carolina Law and visiting students must register by and attend classes the first week of summer session.
 If you have questions about registration, please contact the Carolina Law Registrar’s Office by email at srsessom@email.unc.edu.

 Tuition and Fees